dominikvicha/Engetop-projekt-3/README.md

 Dont forget to put the main.py before the URL!

 CSV ouput data
-- The results is the scv file with the data:
+- The results is the csv file with the data:
     - indentifier: disctrict code
     - name: name of the district
     - registered_users: number of registred voters